mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/_index.md

 ### 2.1 External Entities {#external-entities}

-#### 2.1.1 Readable External Entities

-When a readable external entity is used in an app, the associated data for the entity is retrieved through the information in the consumed OData service contract and returned.
+When a external entity is used in an app, the associated data for the entity is retrieved through the information in the consumed OData service contract and returned.

 External entities have some limitations compared to persistable entities: